Arctic Research Foundation: History

 English explorer Sir John Franklin set sail in search of the Northwest Passage in 1845.
 HMS Erebus, HMS Terror and crew were last seen by Inuit near King William Island and never returned to England.

-Their disappearance prompted a 170-year search for the ships.
+Their disappearance prompted a 170-year search for Franklin's lost expedition.

 After seeing foreign vessels searching for the shipwrecks while flying over King William Island, Balsillie wanted to help bolster the Canadian efforts to locate the lost ships.
-After forming ARF, Balsillie and MacDonald decided to refurbish an Atlantic Canadian fishing vessel, the R/V Martin Bergmann, and make it available to Parks Canada’s archeologists.
+After forming ARF, Balsillie and MacDonald decided to refurbish an Atlantic Canadian fishing vessel, the R/V Martin Bergmann, and make it available to Parks Canada’s archaeologists.

+Franklin's lost expedition

-A Parks Canada led expedition located HMS Erebus in September 2014 after Inuit identified the search area.
-The wreck of HMS Terror was discovered two years later.
+A Parks Canada led expedition located the Hecla-class bomb vessel, HMS Erebus, in September 2014 after Inuit identified the search area.

+In September 2016, the ARF announced the discovery of the wreck of the Royal Navy's long-lost HMS Terror off the south-west coast of King William Island in Terror Bay, which was abandoned in 1848 during Sir John Franklin's ill-fated voyage through the Northwest Passage.
+ARF spokesperson, Adrian Schimnowski, said the wreck was found in nearly pristine condition in about 80 ft of water, with most windowpanes still intact.
+Intending to search about 100 km further north the R/V Bergmann sailed into Terror Bay on the advice of Sammy Kogvik, a resident of Gjoa Haven.
+Kogvik, and other Inuit from Gjoa Haven had reported over several years that there was a ship in the bay.
+Using a sonar scanner they were able to locate the ship.

+The Royal Canadian Navy assisted ARF members in finding the wreck of HMS Terror, with ARF founder Jim Balsillie thanking the Navy for its efforts saying, "This historic discovery could not have happened without the Royal Canadian Navy".

 Due to its Arctic home port, ARF’s vessel, the R/V Martin Bergmann, was responsible for at least 80 per cent of territory surveyed during the search.